Lay Ecclesial Formation

-Graduate degrees offered by Mount St. Mary’s Seminary & School of Theology are accredited by the Higher Learning Commission and the Association of Theological Schools of the United States and Canada
+Graduate degrees offered by Mount St. Mary’s Seminary & School of Theology are accredited by the Higher Learning Commission, and by the Association of Theological Schools in the United States and Canada.

 The Master of Arts in Pastoral Ministry (MAPM) is both academic and pastoral in approach, and provides the core theology courses from the MAT in conjunction with ministerial formation.
 This program is intended for people who want to integrate theology and practice.
 Program requirements include coursework, mentoring, supervised field education, theological reflections, and a capstone ministry project.
 Click here for more information.